defi-wonderland/aztec-handbook/docs/background/overview.md

 # Overview

-As we learn about Aztec, we will encounter several concepts that are not typically found in a public blockchain environment.
-These include **notes**, **nullifiers**, and **UTXOs**.
-If you have experience with Bitcoin, you might find some concepts more familiar, but for those coming from an Ethereum background, they can be quite challenging.
+As we begin learning about Aztec, we’ll encounter several concepts that differ significantly from what’s typically found in public blockchains like Ethereum.
+These include **notes**, **nullifiers**, and **UTXOs**, terms that might resonate with those who have experience with Bitcoin, but could feel unfamiliar to others.

-To facilitate our understanding, we will explore definitions of UTXOs, notes, nullifiers, zero-knowledge proofs, and zk circuits.
-Let's define these foundational concepts to begin our *privacy journey*.
+To understand why these concepts exist, it’s helpful to first grasp what makes Aztec different.

+We define **Aztec as a hybrid zero-knowledge blockchain**, designed to support both private and public smart contract execution.
+This model splits execution into two distinct environments:

+- **Private functions** are executed on the user’s own device within the **Private Execution Environment (PXE)**.
+These computations are never broadcast on-chain—instead, they produce *proofs* that attest to the correctness of the private execution.
+- **Public functions**, by contrast, are executed on-chain by the **Aztec Virtual Machine (AVM)**, a public environment conceptually similar to Ethereum’s EVM.

+A single Aztec transaction may begin with private logic in the PXE and then trigger public logic in the AVM.
+However, this flow is **directional**: private functions can enqueue public ones, but public functions **CANNOT** call back into private code.
+Which ensures that private data remains strictly client-side and controlled by the user.

+Aztec also maintains **two types of state**:

+- **Private state** is structured around **notes** and tracked using Merkle trees of notes and nullifiers (we will define all of that in a bit).
+- **Public state** resembles a traditional Ethereum-style network, with global state updates written to a public data tree.

+In the rest following pages, we’ll define key terms—like UTXOs, notes, nullifiers, zero-knowledge proofs, and circuits that form the foundation of Aztec’s privacy model.

+Let's get private!